ULTIMATE TRAVEL GROUP PTY LTD. – TERMS & CONDITIONS - NEW ZEALAND

-17. Since the Client’s itinerary is not guaranteed, the Client should not make any important arrangements or meetings based on the proposed itinerary.
+18. Since the Client’s itinerary is not guaranteed, the Client should not make any important arrangements or meetings based on their proposed itinerary.

 The Client acknowledges that there is no guarantee that any other products or services booked with Ultimate Cruising’s suppliers (such as airfares or pre or post-cruise accommodation), in conjunction with cruise travel, will be refundable.
 The Client should carefully read and understand all terms and conditions of any of Ultimate Cruising’s suppliers before booking, in accordance with clause 14 above.